PX-bench

 Failure modes with a known answer

-Each app presents real product situations a senior product designer would recognize: an implied screen that doesn't exist, state that could be lost on navigation, an ambiguous primary action.
+Each app presents product situations a senior product designer would recognize: an implied screen that doesn't exist, state that could be lost on navigation, an ambiguous primary action.
 We map them in advance, so the agent's choice is scored against a known-good outcome.

 3. 03